Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <ol>
 	<li><strong>User Experience first:</strong> Support a very good user experience - high interactivity, fast display, rendering of visually relevant features first</li>
-	<li><strong>Scalability:</strong> Support very large scenes, with global extent and large amounts of features - as well as ability to handle highly detailed features</li>
+	<li><strong>Scalability:</strong> Support very large scene layers, with global extent and large amounts of features - as well as ability to handle highly detailed features</li>
 	<li><strong>Reusability:</strong> Be usable both as well as storage/exchange format in a local file or database</li>
 	<li><strong>Level of Detail:</strong> Support intrinsically a level of detail concept for generalization large/heavy features as well as allow for "semantic" Level of Detail approaches</li>
 	<li><strong>Distribution:</strong> Allow efficient distribution of very large data sets</li>
-	<li><strong>Merging:</strong> Allow combination/merging of heterogeneous data types from other scene data sets</li>
+	<li><strong>Merging:</strong> Allow combination/merging of heterogeneous data types from other scene layer data sets</li>
 	<li><strong>User-controllable symbology:</strong> Support client-side symbology/styling and its efficient rendering</li>
 	<li><strong>Extensibility:</strong> Be extensible to support new features (e.g. geometry types) and new platforms (e.g. by allowing definition of different materials/shaders)</li>
 	<li><strong>Web Friendliness:</strong> Easy to handle and parse by web clients by using JSON and current web standards</li>